 Fighting fires in standing timber is extremely uncontrollable and dangerous.
 Ultimately, our priority is the safety of the Village.
 We may at some point need to close trails.
 We have allocated budget for extra patrols if extreme fire hazard situations occur.
 You may also see the duty officer patrolling in the evenings checking for potential problems.
 As a community, we must be aware and alert as this is the very best protection for our Village and for our forest.

 To report a wildfire, call 911.
 To report columns of smoke call 1-800-663-5555 or *5555 from a cell phone.

 Reduce the hazard of wildfire by taking preventative steps.
 The FireSmart Homeowner’s Manual can help you protect your home.

 For information on evacuation due to wildfire, see Cumberland’s Emergency Program.

 Call the Fire Department at 250-336-2531 for inquiries about

 - school and educational programs

 - smoke detectors

-Recreational burning permits (for campfires) can be obtained from the Village office.Search again
+Recreational burning permits (for campfires) can be obtained from the Village office or online.Search again